Another presentation of orthogonal Steinberg groups

 Consider vectors \(u, v \in M\) such that \(q(u) = \langle u, v \rangle = 0\).
 In this case the operator

 is called an Eichel -- Siegel -- Dickson transvection (or an ESD-transvection) with parameters \(u\) and \(v\), see \cite{OddPetrov} for details in a more general context.
-The following lemma summarized the well-known propreties of these operators, all of them may be checked by direct calculations.
+The following lemma summarizes the well-known properties of these operators, all of them may be checked by direct calculations.

 \begin{lemma} Each ESD-transvection lies in the orthogonal group \(\orth(M, q)\).
 Moreover, \begin{itemize} \item \(T(u, v)\, T(u, v') = T(u, v + v')\) for \(q(u) = \langle u, v \rangle = \langle u, v' \rangle = 0\); \item \(T(ua, v) = T(u, va)\) for \(q(u) = \langle u, v \rangle = 0\) and \(a \in K\); \item \(\up g{T(u, v)} = T(gu, gv)\) for \(q(u) = \langle u, v \rangle = 0\) and \(g \in \orth(M, q)\); \item \(T(u, v) = T(v, -u)\) for \(q(u) = q(v) = \langle u, v \rangle = 0\); \item \(T(u, ua) = 1\) for \(q(u) = 0\) and \(a \in K\). \end{itemize} \end{lemma}